esphome-econet/esphome-econet/README.md

 ### Step 3: Adding New Device to Home Assistant

-Open Home Assistant and add a new [ESPHome Integration](https://my.home-assistant.io/redirect/config_flow_start?domain=esphome), inputing the hostname of your device (e.g. "econet-hpwh.local" by default for Heat Pump Water Heaters).
+Open Home Assistant and add a new [ESPHome Integration](https://my.home-assistant.io/redirect/config_flow_start?domain=esphome), inputting the hostname of your device (e.g. "econet-hpwh.local" by default for Heat Pump Water Heaters).
 The device may be discovered automatically, in which case just accept the new device and wait a few moments.
 Once added, you can visit the device's details page (via `Settings -> Devices & Services`) to see all of the provided sensors are working.